walton6325/GettingAndCleaningData/CODEBOOK.md

 ## *********   Helpful Information *********
 ## Identifiers
-•	subject     The ID of the test subject
+-	Subject ==> The ID of the test subject-

-•	activity     The type of activity performed when the corresponding measurements were taken
+-	Activity==> The type of activity performed when the corresponding measurements were taken

 ## Tidy data set